ImanMh/logeek/README.md

 ```

 #Nested Scopes
 Scopes are powerful ways to group your log message together and disable or enable them at a certain point.
-Not only you can create different groups, you can also nest these groups to create a relation between multiple groups and control them much easier.
+Not only you can create different groups, you can also nest these groups to create a relation between them  and control them much easier.
 ```javascript
   logeek.show('sync/db/*');
   logeek('communicating with server @ sync');     //logs nothing! current scope is sync/db/*